The Cambridge School of Weston: Academics

-The school has gained recognition as a pioneer of the Module System, implemented in 1973 by then Head of School Bob Sandoe.
+The school adopted the Module System, implemented in 1973 by then Head of School Bob Sandoe.
 The goal of the Module, or "Mod" System, is to provide a framework to allow students to focus on fewer subjects more intensively during a given term.
 The academic year is divided into six terms (known as modules) of six weeks apiece.
 A school day consists of four class blocks of 90 minutes each, with some classes spanning several consecutive blocks.
 Students take up to three academic and one extracurricular class per mod.
 Some classes, such as those in mathematics or a foreign language, continue for multiple mods.
 No two students have the same schedule; every student's schedule is unique to themself.
 Students submit what classes they would like to enroll in, and the faculty works on their schedule to fit their electives into their schedule, along with the required classes each class must participate in.